M - TH: 8:30 a.m. - 4:30 p.m.

 Am I eligible for financial aid if I am granted a dismissal deferral or if I am reinstated?

 Dismissal deferral and reinstated students’ financial aid eligibility will be reviewed on a case-by-case basis.
-A financial aid notification will be sent to the students via U.S. postal mail.
-Students can schedule an appointment with a Financial Aid Advisor to discuss their financial aid notification by calling 716-645-8232 or stopping by 115 Porter Hall.
+Please visit the Financial Aid website for information on scheduling an appointment with a financial aid advisor.

 What should I do if I choose to take a break from UB or my dismissal deferral request is denied?